elliotholden/lessons/lesson-01/lesson-01-images-and-registries.md

 To install Podman do one of the following based on your operatring system

+#### Excercise 1.a

 Ubuntu / Debain

     sudo apt install podman

 Red Hat / CentOS / Alma Linux

     sudo dnf install podman

 __NOTE:__ Think of a container the same way as when you run any other service, like a webserver.

 Example:

-        systemctl start httpd
+>__systemctl start httpd__

 When running a container you are running a *command* not a *virtual machine*

 When talking about containers there is the concept of a container *"image"* - the container __image__ is simply a tar file that holds the contents of a container.
 When you *run* a container you are actually running the container image.
-After you initially run a container from an image you can then *start* and *stop* the container.
+After you initially run a container from an image you can *stop* the container and then *start* the image again.
+Try those commands now.

+#### Exercise 1.b

+-- Run

+  podman run --name web docker.io/library/httpd

+-- Stop

+    podman stop web

+-- Start

+    podman start web

+-- List running containers

+    podman ps

 ### Registries